corbanbrook/dsp.js/README.md

 # DSP.js

+**NOTE: This project is no longer maintained (and hasnt been for years).
+I wrote this when I was much younger and experimenting in Audio and DSP.
+This is no longer much of a passion of mine.**

-DSP.js is a comprehensive digital signal processing library for javascript.
+DSP.js is a digital signal processing library for javascript.
 It includes many functions for signal analysis and generation, including Oscillators (sine, saw, square, triangle), Window functions (Hann, Hamming, etc), Envelopes (ADSR), IIR Filters (lowpass, highpass, bandpass, notch), FFT and DFT